Chewy Ginger Molasses Cookies

 In a medium bowl, whisk together flour, soda, cinnamon, cloves, ginger and salt.
 Set aside.

-With an electric mixer, beat together butter and sugar until combined.
-Add in the eggs and molasses, and beat until combined.
-Then slowly add in the dry ingredient mixture until combined.
+In the bowl of an electric stand mixer, beat together butter and sugar on medium speed for 1 minute until light and fluffy.
+Add in the eggs and molasses, and beat on medium-low speed until combined.
+Gradually add in the dry ingredient mixture and beat until combined.

-Roll the dough into small balls (about 1″ in diameter).
+Roll the dough into small balls, about 1-inch in diameter.
 Fill a small bowl with sugar, and roll each ball in the sugar until it is completely coated.
-Place on cookie sheet, and bake for about 8-10 minutes.
-Once they are done, remove from the oven and let cool for a minute or two.
+Place on cookie sheet at least 1 inch apart, and bake for about 8-10 minutes, until the cookies begin to slightly crack on top.
+(They may crack more while cooling.)
+Remove from the oven and let cool for a minute or two.
 Then transfer to wire racks to cool completely.